jorgemunozl/psiformer_torch/research/Development.md

 # Abstract

 With accurate solutions to the many electron Schrodinger equation all the chemistry could be derived from first principles.
-Try to find analytical is prohibitively hard due the intrinsic relations between each component on a molecule (electrons and protons).
-Recently Deep Learning approaches had been used like the FermiNet and Pauli Net but they lack of of scalables architectures such that maintain the acceptables errors even on large molecules.
-In this work I develop the a architecture based on the Transformer to tackle this problems.
+Try to find analytical is prohibitively hard due the intrinsic and chaotic relations between each component on a molecule (electrons and protons).
+Recently, due to its high flexibility deep learning approaches had been already used for this problem, FermiNet and Pauli Net are two good examples, these have advanced accuracy, yet computational cost or error typically grows steeply with system size, limiting applicability to larger molecules.
+They also lack of strong architectures designed to capture long-range electronic correlations with scalable attention.
+In this work I develop the Psiformer a transformer-based ansatz that couples scalable attention with physics-aware structure.
+I  formulate training via Variational MonteCarlo and the evaluation will be do it by comparing against another traditional methods.
 # Introduction

-The success of deep Learning across different fields like protein folding  @jumper2021highly, visual modeling @dosovitskiy2021imageworth16x16words, and PDEs solvers @RAISSI2019686 has sparked great interest from the scientific community to apply DL methods to their fields.
+The success of deep Learning across different fields like protein folding @jumper2021highly, visual modeling @dosovitskiy2021imageworth16x16words, and PDEs solvers @RAISSI2019686 .
+Motivated by these successes, the community has explored neural approaches for quantum many-body problems, seeking accurate and scalable approximations to the many-electron wave function.

+The electronic structure problem remains challenging: the wave functions lives in $3N$-dimensional space, additionally it must satisfy certain properties due to physical laws (anti symmetry and sharp features).
+Traditional methods balance accuracy and lost, but often struggle on correlated systems.

 specifically finding a good aproximmation for the Quantum Many-Body wave eqaution  the is one of those places where have shown that deep learning could overpass traditional methods @Luo_2019 , @Qiao_2020, but there is still many challenges specifically, the computational power needed for large molecules becomes prohibitively expensive.

 Tackling that problem the Transformer architecture had demonstrate that scaling laws are not so much complicated for him.
-Cite

 Motivated for that in this work I develop a transformer architecture called Psifomer. @vonglehn2023selfattentionansatzabinitioquantum
 # Objectives
 - Obtain a model which is able to approximate the ground state state energy of the carbon atom.
 - Compare our model with another state of the art methods to solve the many electrons Schrodinger equation respect the ground state energy.
-- Prove empirically computational efficiency supremacy over traditional methods.
+- Look for improvements when try to tackle larger molecules.
 # Overview

 This work is structured as follow: